-As a Sashiko artist, I would need to answer to a fundamental question; “What is Sashiko?”
+As a Sashiko artisan, I would need to answer to a fundamental question; “What is Sashiko?”

 The answer to this question would require a serious of explanations on its background.
 Yes, this website “Upcycle Stitches” has the exact mission to explain and share what Sashiko is.
 Before establishing the database of Sashiko history and culture, I would like to share my conception of Sashiko.
 For the series of articles to define what Sashiko is and for the answer to the question of “what is Sashiko ?” please visit our cornerstone page for Sashiko definition and terminology.

 Sashiko is a Process, not a Result

 The purpose of stitching originated from repairing, mending, patching and reinforcing the fabric.
 Also, in some regions, the Japanese performed Sashiko for the decorative purposes.
 In the current society, we enjoy Sashiko to decorate the fabric like embroidery.
 We also use Sashiko techniques to repair the damaged fabric to recycle (upcycle) and repurpose the fabric to something unique.
 We can see the Sashiko stitching in Fashion Industry Trend.

 There are various styles of Sashiko stitching.
 The Japanese developed Sashiko in many locations in Japan.
 Wherever a town (or a village) is surrounded by mountains and had a lot of snow over the winter, the place likely to have the Sashiko culture or similar stitching customs.
 In short, Sashiko is a culture developed in poverty and inconvenience because of poor logistics.
 The Japanese who originally performed Sashiko didn’t have enough fabric to make the new clothes.